The NeverEnding Story (film): Production

 Helmut Dietl was originally attached to direct the film, but later dropped out and was replaced with Wolfgang Petersen.

-The adaptation only covered the first half of the book.
-German producer Bernd Eichinger saw his children reading the book, and they urged him to make a film out of it.
-He was reluctant to adapt the book, but agreed to do so and acquired the rights to the book.
-The bulk of the film was shot at Stage 1 of the Bavaria Studios in Munich, with the street scenes and the school interior in the real world shot in Vancouver, Canada (the Gastown Vancouver Steam Clock can be seen in the bully chase scene at the end of the film, as the three bullies are chased down Cambie Street past the steam clock at the intersection of Water Street and then on down Blood Alley), and the beach where Atreyu falls, which was filmed at Playa de Mónsul in San Jose, Almería, Spain.
+German producer Bernd Eichinger had seen his children read the book, and they urged him to make a film out of it.
+He was reluctant, but eventually agreed to do so, joining Dieter Geissler, who held the rights, to have the book made into a film.
+The bulk of the film was shot at Bavaria Studios in Munich, with the street scenes and the school interior in the real world shot in Vancouver, Canada (the Gastown Vancouver Steam Clock is in the scene where the three bullies are chased down Cambie Street past the steam clock at the intersection of Water Street and then on down Blood Alley), and the beach where Atreyu falls, which was filmed at Playa de Mónsul in San José, Almería, Spain.

 Music

 The film score of The NeverEnding Story was composed by Klaus Doldinger of the German jazz group Passport.
-The theme song of the English version of the film was composed by Giorgio Moroder, with lyrics by Keith Forsey, and performed by Christopher "Limahl" Hamill, once the lead singer of Kajagoogoo, and Beth Anderson.
+The theme song of the English version of the film was composed by Giorgio Moroder, with lyrics by Keith Forsey, and performed by Christopher "Limahl" Hamill, once the lead singer of Kajagoogoo, and Beth Andersen.
 Released as a single in 1984, it peaked at No. 4 on the UK singles chart, No. 6 on the US Billboard Adult Contemporary chart, and No. 17 on the Billboard Hot 100.
-The song has been covered by Armonite, The Birthday Massacre, Creamy, Dragonland, Kenji Haga and New Found Glory.
-More recent covers were done by Norwegian synthpop group Echo Image on their 2001 maxi-single Skulk and by German techno group Scooter on their 2007 album Jumping All Over the World.
+The song has been covered by Armonite, The Birthday Massacre, Creamy, Dragonland, Kenji Haga, New Found Glory, Echo Image, and Scooter.
 This Limahl song, along with other "techno-pop" treatments to the soundtrack, is not present in the German version of the film, which features Doldinger's orchestral score exclusively.

-In 1994, Italian house music group Club House released the song "Nowhere Land", featuring Carl, which combines the melody of the tune "Bastian's Happy Flight" with original lyrics.

-An official soundtrack album was released featuring Doldinger's score and Moroder's theme tune (Moroder also rescored several scenes for the version released outside Germany).
+An official soundtrack album was released featuring Doldinger's score and Moroder's theme tune.
+Moroder also rescored several scenes for the version released outside Germany.
 The track listing (Doldinger is responsible for everything from track 6 onwards) is as follows:

 In Germany, an album featuring Doldinger's score was released.